Menu

 Since pregnancy can cause all sorts of changes and problems to your body as you go through the process, these are not uncommon, and they aren’t likely to get you denied cover; however, they can make your policy slightly more expensive until you’ve successfully given birth and pulled through the process.

 It’s important to be honest and provide full disclosure here.
-There’s a negative public perception surrounding life insurance providers, which is that they are constantly looking for reasons to deny claims and that life insurance is somehow a “scam” because of this.
+There’s a negative public perception surrounding life insurance providers: they are constantly looking for reasons to deny claims, and that life insurance is somehow a “scam” because of this

 The truth is that most insurance providers pay out benefits without issue in most cases.
 With that said, however, the single most common reason for life insurance claims to be denied is if the basis for the policy was fraudulent.

-That means if you omit relevant health information – such as your pregnancy is a high risk to your own life – and then you pass, your claim may be denied because you left out that critical information.
+That means if you omit relevant health information – such as that your pregnancy is a high risk to your own life – and then you die, your claim may be denied because you left out that critical information.

-If You Already Have Life Insurance Cover, Do You Need to Do Anything?
+If You Already Have Life Insurance Coverage, Do You Need to Take Any Action?

 No, you’re not required to do anything.
 If you already have life insurance coverage, the life insurance provider has determined your health and the risk you present to them, and they’ve extended a policy offer to you.